Incubator Lab II: Choreographic Residency with Darryl Tracy

 I admire, along with limbs that extend endlessly into space.
 A fellow Nova

 Scotian Amanda hails from Truro but is currently based in Toronto.
-Bringing her keen eye and expertise as a

 mentor to the process is Lesandra Dodson, one of my absolute favorite choreographers,